 There is some debate about what is the blues scale.
 The most commonly

 used scale used to teach the blues is, for a G major blues, G

-Bb C Db D F ; it's the scale that guitarists use, and one of the
+Bb C Db D F. I call this the MINOR BLUES SCALE.
+It's the scale that guitarists use, and one of the

 first patterns that any lead guitarist will learn.
 You will notice

 several things about this.
 It has three flattened or "blue